troy896/magisk-files/note_debug.md

-## Magisk 384a95b4-delta DEBUG by HuskyDG
+## Magisk 38fc1599-delta DEBUG by HuskyDG

 > The Debug version has a more detailed log than the Canary version

 ### What is new?

+- Rename "Anti Zygote loop" to "Bootloop Protection" since many users confused
-- Add OneUI by @Yanndroid
+- Enable Bootloop Protection by default

 ### Diff from official